AI Glossary

 Scalable AI

-Artificial intelligence systems designed to efficiently handle increasing workloads, data volumes, and complexity while maintaining performance and reliability
+Artificial intelligence systems designed to efficiently handle increasing workloads, data volumes, and complexity while maintaining performance and reliability.

 scalable AIdistributed AIperformance optimization+3